Social challenges

 What are our forthcoming actions?

-To find out the goals we are setting for the upcoming year to prepare for new technology, click here.
+To find out the goals we are setting for the upcoming year to prepare for new technology, see priority 2.4 actions.